cleecfa/option-private-repo/README.md

 ## TD Authentication Process
 - You need a Chrome driver (same version as your Chrome browser) in the same file location.
 - If first time authenticating, you need to provide a dummy token json file name as part of the token_path.
-- When you run the script for the first time, it will pop out a chrome window for logging into the TD (client side, not the developer side)
+- When you run through the authentication process for the first time, it will pop out a chrome window for logging into the TD (client side, not the developer side) and approve API authentication.

 ## Heroku Deployment Process
 ### Heroku Deployment Item #1 - Hide credentials in the environment variables (aka config variables)
 - If you are not using heroku for deployment, you can use load_dotenv() to hide your credentials.
-- Heroku doesn't allow dotenv for some reason.
-Thankfully, they proide native config variables.
+- Note: Heroku doesn't allow dotenv() for some reason.
+Thankfully, Heroku proide native config variables.
 -- Config Variables in Heroku
         - Created config variables --> Heroku --> App --> Settings --> Config Variables
     To access config variables in Python app file